Homes & Energy

 Let’s change all that and make this the year when we take steps to get our own house in order.

 Some of the steps you can take are very easy – like fitting an insulation strip around a draughty window.
 But others need careful thought.
 Badly done cavity wall insulation can create damp problems, for example.
 So you need to go into this with your eyes open.

 We’ve put together a range of information resources to help homeowners get started.
 Click on the link that matches your situation best:

 - I’d like to learn about the options – where do I start?

 - I am looking for installers or I could use some professional help

 If you’re interested in home energy savings and would like to get involved in the Homes and Energy Action Group, either as an active member or an occasional helper, we’d love to hear from you.
 The group meets monthly to talk about project ideas, and how we can reach out and help local people get started on home energy improvements.
 Just fill in the Action Group sign up form and we’ll be in touch: https://bit.ly/2030ActionGroup

 Keep an eye on the website for latest details, or sign up to our regular newsletter by filling in your details at the bottom of this page.

 Articles & Information

-We’ll be adding more information here over time, including useful resources, relevant articles and events.
+We’ll be adding more information here over time, including case studies, videos and events.